Menu

 The itching on my legs did indeed stop, too, after a week or two.

-So, I’m staying at 2 grains a day and I am planning to carry on working on fixing my adrenals, with help from Stop The Thyroid Madness and Dr. Wilson’s book, Adrenal Fatigue.
-Find my book reviews here.
-Then, retest my Full Thyroid Function (to include TSH, Free T3 and Free T4) in about 6 weeks’ time.
+So, I’m staying at 2 grains a day and I am planning to carry on working on supporting my adrenals.
+Then retest my Full Thyroid Function (to include TSH, Free T3 and Free T4) in about 6 weeks’ time.
 I’m hoping my free T3 will have came down to reflect that I’m on the mend.

 My GP is monitoring me closely and working with me in this, and is very happy with my current progress.